Gerrard Street Baptist Church

 Gerrard Street Baptist Church, located in the city of Aberdeen in Scotland, is a Baptist church affiliated with the Baptist Union of Scotland.

 History

-The building was opened in 1900, although a church has existed on the site since 1844.
+The building, originally belonging to the United Free Church of Scotland, was opened in 1900, although a church has existed on the site since 1844.
 The church, including an adjoining church hall, is a Category B listed building.